 - Domain registration date

 .com, .org or .net

 This is the biggest myth when it comes to selecting a domain name.
-Many bloggers prefer to have .com extension.
-But extension really doesn’t matters when it comes to blogging.
+Many bloggers prefer to have a .com extension.
+But extension doesn’t matter when it comes to blogging.
 Many successful bloggers in blogosphere who are using .net or .org extension.
 Quality content and promotion are more important in blogging and not extensions.

-Though anytime .com and .org are preferred as I personally don’t see other TLD’s appearing much on homepage.
+Though anytime .com and .org are preferred as I don’t see other TLDs appearing much on the Google’s homepage.
 Do you?

-You must choose your domain name very carefully, because it is going to represent you forever.
-I always prefer professional and relevant (niche specific) domain name.
+You must choose your domain name very carefully because it will represent you forever.
+I always prefer a professional and relevant (niche-specific) domain name.
 And if you are buying a used domain name, make sure you buy it for SEO advantage else for branding it;s always a good idea to start something of your own.